kutruff/nimbit/README.md

 [![Build Size](https://img.shields.io/bundlephobia/minzip/nimbit?label=size)](https://bundlephobia.com/result?p=nimbit)

-A very tiny Typescript type definition, validation, and reflection library - types are always introspectable no matter what validations you add to them.
+A very tiny TypeScript type definition, validation, and reflection library.
+Your types are always introspectable no matter what validations or transformations you add to them.

-The library is heavily inspired by Zod, and has all the best parts of Zod and but is very tiny and produces less noise in your code.
+The library heavily mirrors Zod's excellent design, and has all the best parts of Zod.
+However, but is very tiny, produces less noise in your code, and always guarantees reflection.
 The documentation here intentionally follows Zod's documentation part to help you transition from Zod to Nimbit.

 This is in alpha.
 Still working on validation.